gregdurrett/berkeley-entity/README.md

 ##Preamble

-The Berkeley Entity Resolution System is a state-of-the-art English coreference resolution system described in:
+The Berkeley Entity Resolution System is described in:

 "A Joint Model for Entity Analysis: Coreference, Typing, and Linking" Greg Durrett and Dan Klein.
 TACL 2014.